bakkenbaeck/iOS-handbook/GIT_AND_GITHUB.md

 Besides a clear description more information could be helpful, for example:

-- If is static UI, a screenshot would do.
+- If it's static UI, a screenshot would do.
-- If is an interaction a gif would help a lot.
+- If it's an interaction a gif would help a lot.
 A good tool to make gifs is [Licecap](http://www.cockos.com/licecap/).
-- If is a bug, steps to reproduce are useful to understand the context.
+- If it's a bug, steps to reproduce are useful to understand the context.

 #### When to merge a pull request?